m3g/SPGBox.jl/docs/src/usage.md

-The function method which receives only the current point `x`, and the gradient method which receives only `x` and the gradient vector `g` are the ones actually invoked by the optimizer.
+The function method which receives only the current point `x`, and the gradient method which receives only `x` and the gradient vector `g` are the ones actually invoked by the solver.

 ### Using anonymous closures